altruios/namshubettulpa/public/namshubettuple/redeye.md

 {
 "A::We got it from here."
 *She shouted for a medic*
-*and one came in rushed in from below deck*
+*And one came in rushed in from below deck*
 ~A doctor with a big black purse - the kind from Victorian times~ *He bent over to see Kent - pushing Martha back onto her feet* "A::Did you get it?"